aiidateam/aiida-core/docs/source/howto/installation.rst

 Restoring a backed up AiiDA profile requires:

-* restoring the profile information in the ``.aiida/config.json`` based on the backed up ``config.json`` file (entry under the "profiles" key).
+* restoring the profile information in the AiiDA ``config.json`` file.
+Simply copy the`profiles` entry from the backed up `config.json`to the one of the running AiiDA instance (see `verdi status` for exact location).
   Some information (e.g. the database parameters) might need to be updated.

 * restoring the data of of the backed up profile according to the ``config.json`` entry.
   Like the backup procedure, this is dependent on the storage backend used by the profile.